Lennox Lewis vs. Michael Grant: The fight

 Grant started the fight aggressively, but things quickly went downhill for the challenger.
 Just past the midway point of the first round, Lewis was able to land a strong right hand to the top of Grant's head that sent Grant down.
 Grant was able to get back up at the count of eight, but was clearly hurt from the blow and quickly found himself in more trouble as Lewis continued his aggressive assault.
 As the second minute came to an end, Lewis landed three consecutive punches to the lower head and neck, and sent Grant staggering into the corner where the ropes prevented him falling to ground, though referee Arthur Mercante Jr. still counted it as the knockdown.
 With Grant now on wobbly legs, Lewis continued to land power punches and with 13 seconds left in the round hit Grant with a left–right combination that sent Grant to the canvas for the third time in the round.
 Though Lewis had seemingly done enough to score the knockout victory, Grant just managed to get back up as the round ended.
 Lewis started the second round aggressively in an attempt to quickly obtain the knockout victory over the exhausted Grant, but after being unable to do so in the first minute of the round, took a more conservative approach.
 With 23 seconds left in the round, Lewis was finally able to end the fight after landing a right uppercut.
 Grant attempted to get back up, but failed to make the referee's count, giving Lewis the knockout victory at 2:53 of the second round.

 Aftermath

 Lewis agreed to make his next defense against Francois Botha in his native London, making it his first championship fight in Britain since being defeated by Oliver McCall in 1994.

+In his very next bout, Grant would be dropped by his opponent's first punch and suffer a TKO in the first round while breaking his ankle against Jameel McCline.
+Grant would never again challenge for the title of a major sanctioning body.